 Rooftops were flat in those days.
 They were places of meditation, prayer, and announcing things in a public manner.
 Today, we have audio technology capable of amplifying the tiniest voice throughout large arenas and stadiums.
 In Jesus’ day, a town crier would stand on a rooftop and proclaim times of worship or public announcements, hence the instruction to “shout from the rooftops for all to hear”.

 Keep nothing from them!
 The world is getting darker.
 Waves of lost souls are being stirred, as fear, calamity, and hopelessness swirl around us.
-No one can escape the effects of the current worldwide pandemic.
-The enemy has even tried to silence the Church through it.
-But as disciples of Christ, we must keep nothing from them!
+No one can escape the effects of the current worldwide pandemic and unrest that plague us.
+The devil tries to silence the Church through these tumultuous times, but as disciples of Christ, we must keep nothing from them!
 Unless we are completely isolated or sequestered from society, there are lost souls all around us.
 We just have to open our eyes and our mouth, and keep nothing from them!
-Freely share the hope that you have in Christ with your neighbor, the school secretary, your doctor, the bank teller, the store cashier, etc. The Lord will show you who needs help and hope.
+Tell someone about the hope you have found in Jesus Christ!

 It’s time to jump out of the comfortable nest of peace and quiet.
 It’s time to make some noise, flap our wings, and shout the Gospel of Jesus Christ from the rooftops!